gioapru/gioapru.github.io/_pages/expose.md

   * Create "tension".
 Remember that people are more attracted by "problems" than by "positive" (or "neutral") statements.
 * When writing in LaTeX, remember to use Google if you encounter problems.
 In 99% of the cases, the solution is already there (you only need to search for it).
   * Also, put Google Scholar on your bookmarks, and use that as your main source of literature search.
+* I have (arguably) written a good amount of papers. **Read them** (typically, the most recent ones are the best ones).
+I'm not the best researcher, but they should still provide you a good foundation.
+  * Also, if you find some figure/table to be of particular interest, just drop me a message and I'll give you the source code!

 ### Fancy words